Ajatt-Tools/dictpopup/README.md

 ## Setup
 First setup [sdcv](https://github.com/Dushistov/sdcv) according to their github page.
 Copy `config.def.h` to `config.h` and change the configuration according to your setup.
-Then install with `sudo make install`.
+Then install by running `./install.sh`.
 You can uninstall with `sudo make uninstall`.

 ## Usage
 Select a word and call `dictpopup` (using a shortcut).
 It is also possible to give an argument instead: `dictpopup WORD`.